 Gross collections through the legal channel amounted to \$27.6 million for the year ended December 31, 2002, representing growth of 69.2% above the \$16.3 million collected during the prior year.
 The cost of legal collections reflects those costs associated with the business channel dedicated to collecting on accounts that have been determined to be collectible, but which require tactics other than telephone solicitation.
-The corresponding costs of legal collections amounted to \$11.0 million or 39.9% of gross collections through this channel for the year ended December 31, 2002 as compared to the \$5.5 million or 33.4% for the year ended December 31, 2001.
-The increase in the legal costs reflects an increased provision for uncollectible court costs of \$1.6 million for the year ended December 31, 2002 as compared to \$0.5 million for the prior year.
+The corresponding costs of legal collections amounted to \$11.0 million or 39.9% of gross collections through this channel for the year ended December 31, 2002 as compared to the \$5.5 million or 33.4% for the year ended December 31, 2002 as compared to \$1.6 million for the year ended December 31, 2002 as compared to \$0.5 million for the prior year.
 The higher provision is based on our analysis of court costs that we have advanced, recovered, and anticipate recovering.
 The reserve of \$2.1 million on court costs advanced of \$3.3 million represents those costs that we believe will be ultimately uncollectible as of December 31, 2002.